A Temporary Setting

 There's MORE to the story.
 Discover the inspirations, see the artifacts and meet the experts of the Smithsonian Institution.

-Passing through the hands of kings and queens to the halls of the Smithsonian, the Hope Diamond's 350-year journey is legendary.
-Rumors and myths gathered along the way but the Smithsonian is the source for all of the historical facts.
+Passing through the hands of royalty to the halls of the Smithsonian, the Hope Diamond's journey is legendary.

 How are diamonds formed?
 How do they travel to the earth's surface?
 Learn all of the scientific specifics from diamond expert Jeffrey Post.